KKR-led group has deal to buy Samson for $7.2 billion

 The deal is the second-largest global private equity transaction of the year, and its structure underscores how challenging debt markets are leading buyers to find partners to fund larger equity transactions.

 KKR has a 60 percent participation in the consortium, people familiar with the matter previously told Reuters.
-The group includes Japanese trading house Itochu Corp (8001.T) and two smaller private equity houses.
+The group includes Japanese trading house Itochu Corp (8001.T), which will invest $1 billion to take a 25 percent stake, as well as two smaller private equity houses.

 Natural resources assets are a way for investors to beat the commodities cycle as commodity exchange-traded funds have generally underperformed spot commodity prices.